-DAM is considered by some to be an umbrella term, used to describe any piece of software designed to aid in the management of digital assets — videos, photos, text documents etc. However, this isn’t really true.
-DAM is by far the oldest term on this list.
-Therefore, it has a legacy definition that is attached to what it was originally designed to do.
+Digital asset management can be considered an umbrella term that’s used to describe any piece of software designed to store and organize digital assets in a central location, including videos, photos, music, text documents, etc. However, this isn’t the most accurate definition as it has a legacy definition attached to it.

 MAM: Media Asset Management

-MAM is really the modern update to DAM.
+MAM is really the modern update to both DAM and VAM.
 The term was originally used in broadcast media to describe systems built to handle the strains of video production.
 As such, MAM platforms tend to provide generous accommodations for large file sizes.

 With the ever-increasing amount of multimedia content online, MAM has expanded in its scope, becoming an umbrella term in its own right.
-MAM is probably the most ambiguous term on this list, applied in a large number of contexts.
 Traditionally, MAM solutions don’t have many production-oriented capabilities — focusing on archive management.
-However, this is not always the case, and many MAM tools are able to aid in production workflow optimization.
+However, this is changing, MAM is often archive and production focused, aiding in production workflow optimization.

 The alphabet soup continues